 Common advice suggests avoid touching your face.
 You should also avoid touching your beard, especially after going to the grocery store or being near others.

-As long as you’re social distancing, staying six feet away from others or isolating yourself as much as possible, then you don’t necessarily have to shave your beard at all.
+As long as you’re socially distancing, staying six feet away from others or isolating yourself as much as possible, then you don’t necessarily have to shave your beard at all.
 Also, if you have a strict beard care routine that includes a great beard wash, you’ll likely be safe from a COVID-19 infection.

 The goal is to reduce your risk and the risk of others if you are constantly out in public, venturing closely to other parties or work in an area that is susceptible to coronavirus transmission.